Staff produced a series of new instructional videos to assist applicants.Youtube Playlist

 How long does it take for the Board to process an application?

 Typically, the average application processing time is two months (or eight weeks) depending on how complete the application is and the depth of review necessary.
 Applications requesting waiver of one or both of the examinations take longer than applications requesting to take the P&P exam or for those currently licensed in another jurisdiction by NCEES exams.
 The staff will request any missing, insufficient, or incomplete information from the applicant.
 Submitting an incomplete or insufficient application typically adds to the processing time.

 See Board rules §133.83 and §133.89.
 In summary:

 The staff will review the application materials and notify the applicant if the information is deficient.
 The staff will give the applicant 45 days to complete the application materials.
 Upon written request from the applicant, the staff may give one additional 30-day period to complete the application materials.

 If the applicant does not submit the required documents, the application shall be administratively withdrawn.
-To reactivate an application that has been administratively withdrawn, the applicant must pay a reactivation fee of $40.00, submit all the missing application information, and submit any up to date information as appropriate.
+To reactivate an application that has been administratively withdrawn, the applicant must pay a Reactivation Fee (see our fees page) , submit all the missing application information, and submit any up to date information as appropriate.
 If the application has been administratively withdrawn for six months and the applicant does not provide the necessary information, the application shall be denied.

 How far in advance can I submit my application?